RemkoDuursma/learningguidetor/07-programming.md

-2. Add an element to the list called 'norms' that is a vector of 10 numbers drawn from the standard normal distribution (recall Section \@ref(distributions)).
+2. Add an element to the list called 'norms' that is a vector of 10 numbers drawn from the standard normal distribution.